Our Team

 Alissa Appel Jelveh, LCSW, Clinical Directer

-Alissa (she/her) is a Columbia University-trained psychotherapist with over 13 years of experience.
-Alissa believes we begin to heal through relationships.
-Alissa’s background is working with adult and children trauma survivors at the Safe Horizon Counseling Center.
+Alissa (she/her) is a Columbia University-trained psychotherapist and post-graduate trained psychoanalyst with over 13 years of experience.
 She holds three year postgraduate certificates in psychoanalytic psychotherapy, couples therapy, and is trained in Emotionally Focused Therapy (EFT) for couples.
 Alissa is on the faculty in the Couple Therapy program at Training Institute for Mental Health and is adjunct faculty at New York University, Silver School of Social Work.

 Alissa’s approach is warm and empathic.
 She collaborates with her patients to identify their subjective experiences, locate the feelings that are underneath, and put language to it.
 Alissa holds the perspective that change is not possible without a new emotional experience.